Stretching tonality to the breaking point: Florent Schmitt’s weird and daring Kérob-Shal (1919-24).

 Florent Schmitt Charles Hubbard 1924

-Florent Schmitt (l.) pictured with Charles Hubbard, the American-born tenor who was active in Paris during the 1920s.
+Florent Schmitt (l.) pictured with Charles Hubbard, an American-born tenor who was active in Paris during the 1920s.
 In 1921, Hubbard performed the first music by Aaron Copland presented without Copland himself participating (instead, Nadia Boulanger did the honors at the piano).
 Schmitt dedicated Octroi from Kérob-Shal to Hubbard; this photo, taken at Schmitt’s home in St-Cloud, dates from the same year as the piece’s composition (1924).
-In a Charles Hubbard recital review that that appeared in the March 11, 1926 edition of the New York Times, critic Olin Downes noted, “Mr. Hubbard has lived and work in the midst of the making of French music.
+In a Charles Hubbard recital review that that appeared in the March 11, 1926 edition of the New York Times, critic Olin Downes noted, “Mr. Hubbard has lived and worked in the midst of the making of French music.
 He is its ardent proponent if not its partisan.
 Most of [the songs] are difficult and ungrateful from a sheerly vocal standpoint … Mr. Hubbard showed at once his knowldge and sympathy with the songs he interpreted.”

 But what about the name Kérob-Shal?

-What might seem at first blush to be a musical work of Eastern or Oriental inspiration due to its exotic-sounding title turns out instead to be a mash-up of the last names of three writers whose verses were used by Schmitt in the pieces: René Kerdyk, G. Jean-Aubry and René Chalupt.
+What might seem at first blush to be a musical work of Eastern or Oriental inspiration due to its exotic-sounding title turns out instead to be a mashup of the last names of three writers whose verses were used by Schmitt in the pieces: René Kerdyk, G. Jean-Aubry and René Chalupt.

 Edward Rushton pianist